 NIK SOFTWARE ( VIVEZA 2.0, Define2.0, Sharpener Pro 3.0, Color Efex Pro 4 and Silver Efex Pro 2.0 for B & W conversion)

-I used Breeze Browser Pro to do my initial sort and edit, then move into Bridge or Lightroom for more editing as well as Camera Raw conversion.
+I use Breeze Browser Pro to do my initial sort and edit, then move into Bridge or Lightroom for more editing as well as Camera Raw conversion.

 Eye One Display2 from X-rite monitor calibration systems are used to calibrate my 2 monitors.

-Epson Printers along with either Ilford Gold Fiber Silk or Epson Fine Art Matte Paper are used for printing.
+Epson Printers along with either Ilford Gold Fiber Silk or Epson Fine Art Matte Paper are used for printing, though I actually do little printing myself.